AkadenTK/superwarp/README.md

 - **Feature**: When in escha or Reisenjima, use the sub-command "domain" to aquire elvorseal if the status is not already applied and teleport to the target Domain Invasion arena.
 If the option to acquire elvorseal is not available, the command will warn in the log and cancel.
 To return the status before the fight is over, use the sub-command "domain return"
 - **Resolved**: Escha and Waypoint systems now correctly consume currency.
 - **Feature**: Waypoints warp system can now teleport to rune locations.
-- **Feature**: Proto-waypoints are now supported under the system "pw".
+- **Feature**: Proto-waypoints are now supported under the system "pwp".
 - **Feature**: Survival Guides can now use tabs (Valor Points) to teleport instead of gil.
 Change the setting `<use_tabs_at_survival_guides>true</use_tabs_at_survival_guides>` to enable.
 If the character is out of tabs, it will switch back to gil and warn the user.
 This also respects the Thrifty Transit super kupower.
 - **Feature**: All warp systems check if you are already at the desired destination before warping.
 - **Feature**: An option to simulate menu choice delay by a fixed number of seconds.
 Change the setting `<simulated_response_time>0</simulated_response_time>` to a number of seconds to wait between ***EACH*** menu packet sent.
 Teleports send between 2 and 4 packets that can be affected by this number, so be prepared to wait.
 This option is specifically designed to make packets sent look more like vanilla behavior.